ralphschindler/ralphschindler.dev/source/_articles/how-we-database-in-laravel.md

 ### We never go down

 We don't write migration down methods.
 We never expect to use them.
-We'd never use them in production, and for development (while a developer is free to use them while they are hacking on a ticket/PR), getting back to a clean state is as simple as re-importing the production snapshot.
+By rule, we never use them in production.
+For development, a developer is free to use them while they are hacking on a ticket/PR, but we don't expect that to be committed to the migration.
+Getting back to a clean state is as simple as re-importing the production snapshot.

 ### Other Benefits To This Approach

 We have a CI/CD and QA tooling setup that allows us to have every PR to the project brought up and kept current with the PR until it is merged.
 This means that at any given time, there might be a handful to dozens of versions of this project running in our QA environment and developers local machines.

-So for any given PR to be ready to go through a QA process, to go from scratch to working feature instance, the workflow roughly looks like this:
+So for any given PR to be ready to go through a QA process, from scratch to a working feature instance, the workflow roughly looks like this:

 - QA instance pulls down source repository and checks out feature branch
 - `docker-compose up -d` (just as a developer would)